Religious Studies 361 - Contemporary Ethical Issues » Fall 2021 » Midterm 1

 Examples of biblical rules we generally no longer follow include

-A. not eating shrimp and lobster
+A. not eating bacon

 B. not eating bacon, shrimp and lobster and not wearing garments made out of blended material and